 Apple and Microsoft OS were not friendly enough to synchronize iCloud calendars on Windows Operating system.
 Apple hesitates to break its echo system and limited real-time synchronization and other features in between MAC and iOS devices.

-We mentioned a couple of workarounds to sync iCloud Calendar with Windows Desktop Calendar client with CalDAV and other offline methods early in our articles.
-Apple released its own application for Windows users to integrate iCloud features with Windows OS.
-Unfortunately, “iCloud for Windows” failed to give the same user experience that enjoyed by MAC users.
+We mentioned a couple of workarounds to sync iCloud calendar with Windows Desktop Calendar client with CalDAV and other offline methods early in our articles.
+Apple released its application for Windows users to integrate iCloud features with Windows OS.
+Unfortunately, “iCloud for Windows” failed to give the same user experience that enjoyed by Mac users.

-The setup procedure to sync iCloud calendars in Windows 10 is extremely easy, basically a two steps procedure.
+The setup procedure to sync iCloud calendars in Windows 10 is straightforward, basically a two steps procedure.
 Once you setup iCloud on Windows, you can create events in Windows or iOS devices and both will sync each other within seconds, work like a charm.

-Let us see, how to easy to bring the iCloud calendar to your PC.
-First open calendar app on the Windows10 operating system.
-Now click on the settings icon (gear) on Windows calendar at the left sidebar.
+Let’s see how to easy to bring the iCloud calendar to your PC.
+First, open the calendar app on the Windows 10 operating system.
+Now click on the Settings icon (gear) on Windows calendar at the left sidebar.

 Add iCloud on Windows